Chase Date: May 22, 2010

 Tornadoes Witnessed: 10

 Severe Risks: SPC Outlooks

-I am writing this chase account a number of months after this chase actually happened, as I never have been able to seemingly devote the amount of time needed to type this up the way it deserves to be.
-The whole “in the field” incident is still a day which is burned into my brain and will be one of the craziest days of my life for a long time.
+I am writing this chase account a number of months after the Bowdle storm actually happened, as I never have been able to seemingly devote the amount of time needed to type this up the way it deserves to be.
+The whole “in the field” incident is still a day which is burned into my brain.
+It will be one of the craziest days and things that have happened in my life.

 We woke up the morning of the 22nd in Valentine, NE after getting in somewhat late the previous night.
 We left somewhere between 10 and 11 am, and headed north towards Murdo, SD.
 I had shared a room with Scott Bennett and rode up with him to Murdo.
 My target was still a lot further north, towards Aberdeen, but Adam and Danny and Scott liked I-90.